qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - If `preserveExtentOnThemeSwitch = true`, the current extent is preserved if it is within the new theme extent and if the current theme map projection is equal to the new theme projection.
 If `preserveExtentOnThemeSwitch = "force"`, the current extent is preserved regardless of whether it is within the new theme extent, but the current and new theme map projections must still match.

 *Plugin configuration*:
 The plugin configuration is entered separately for desktop and for mobile mode.
 Refer to the [sample `config.json`](https://github.com/qgis/qwc2-demo-app/blob/master/config.json) for a list of available configuration options.
+Each plugin configuration block is of the format

+    {
+      "name": "<PluginName">,
+      "cfg": {
+        ...
+      },
+      "mapClickAction": <"identify"|"unset"|null>
+    }

+where

+* `name`: The plugin name
+* `cfg`: Optional: arbitrary configuration properties, directly passed to the relative plugin class as React props.
+* `mapClickAction`: Optional: for plugins which are associated to a viewer task (and typically linked in the `menuItems` or `toolbarItems` of the `TopBar`, see below), determines whether a click in the map will result in the identify tool being invoked, the task being unset, or whether no particular action should be performed (default).
+Note: `"mapClickAction"` should be `null` or omitted for plugins which handle mouse events on the map themselves.
+Can optionally also be specified directly in the `menuItems` or `toolbarItems` entries, see below.

 You can omit a plugin entry to disable it in desktop and/or mobile mode.
 To completely remove a plugin from the compiled application, remove the corresponding entry in `js/appConfig.js`.

 A particularly interesting aspect is the configuration of the entries in the application menu and toolbar, i.e. the entries in `menuItems` and `toolbarItems` in the `TopBar` configuration.
 The most common format for linking an entry to an existing plugin is